tbell-woG/Look-Book/README.md

 # Lookbook
  An art application that brings the art muesuem to you.
-Using an api, it allows users to view art from different time periods around the world, favorite and also reflect on them.
+Using an API, it allows users to view art from different time periods around the world, favorite and also reflect on them.
 #

 Website Deployment Link: https://